-Our feasibility work indicates that the time the temperature is assessed, rather than simply the time that it is recorded, is documented in the medical record, generally an EMR.
+Our feasibility work indicates that the time that the temperature is assessed, rather than simply the time that it is documented, is recorded in the medical record, generally an EMR.
 This is a critical aspect of the validity of time data.